Galerie Würthle

 Galerie Würthle was an Austrian art gallery, aryanized under the Nazis, that existed from 1881 to 1995.

 Located at Weihburggasse 9 in Vienna, not far from Stephansplatz, names associated with the gallery include Lea Bondi, Otto Brill as a partner, Luise Kremlacek, the collector couple Fritz Kamm and Editha Kamm-Ehrbar, the artist Fritz Wotruba, the curator Heimo Kuchling, the exhibition organizer Otto Breicha and the last owner, publisher Hans Dichand.
 The name of Friedrich Welz, who aryanized the gallery under the Nazis in 1938, is also closely associated with the gallery.

-The gallery has regularly participated in Art Basel since 1990.
+The gallery participated in Art Basel beginning in 1990.